luciomartinez/luciomartinez.github.io/_drafts/2020-08-26-enable-cookie-consent-to-online-visitors.markdown

 There's a saying that goes like this:

-    Good is not good enough when better is expected
+> "Good is not enough when better is expected"

-A better approach is disabling cookies by default and letting visitors enable them, so let's develop now.
+Having cookies disabled by default and letting visitors enable them could be a better approach, so let's develop it now.

-Since it involves several changes, you may want to prefer looking at the [implementation done](https://github.com/luciomartinez/luciomartinez.github.io/pull/3) at my blog and use it as a reference.
+Since it involves several changes, you may want to prefer looking at the [implementation done](https://github.com/luciomartinez/luciomartinez.github.io/pull/5) over my blog and use it as a reference.
 The previous implementation will help as a starting point.
 There are two more places which requires updates.
 First at the point of using cookies.

 ## Disable Cookies
 Cookies are going to be disable by default.
-Is very much likely the only place with cookies usage is on GA so let's use it as a reference.
+Analytics is very much likely the only tool using cookies on a website so let's use it as a reference.
 Following is the injection of GA update to be disable by default.

 ```